core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 In some settings, the server can assume that all the approaching clients already have the exact phantom observation request to use, together with the transport-specific information required to listen to corresponding multicast notifications.

 For instance, the clients can be pre-configured with the phantom observation request, or they may be expected to retrieve it through dedicated means (see {{appendix-different-sources}}).
+In either case, the server would already have started the group observation, before the associated phantom observation request was disseminated.

 Then, the clients either set up their multicast address and group observation for listening to multicast notifications if directly able to, or rely on a proxy to do so on their behalf (see {{intermediaries}} and {{intermediaries-e2e-security}}).

 If Group OSCORE is used to protect the group observation (see {{sec-secured-notifications}}), and the OSCORE group supports the concept of Deterministic Client {{I-D.amsuess-core-cachable-oscore}}, then the server and each client in the OSCORE group can also independently compute the protected phantom observation request.